Policies & ISI Reports

 In terms of the action points, we have already addressed the single area identified with an in-depth action plan that has reviewed and refreshed our staff recruitment process.
 We are now in communication with ISI for a return visit within the next month to sign off the actions as complete.

-Here is a link to the full report: 2022 Wisbech Grammar report
+Here is a link to the full report: May 2022 Wisbech Grammar School – Full Report

 A final comment would be that the report does capture the spirit of WGS; the sense of community, the individualised pastoral support for each pupil, the nurturing of a culture of academic endeavour.
 We will continue to strive for excellence, and to implement marginal gains which will ensure that the school goes from strength to strength.